MignoneNguyen/MignoneNguyen/README.md

 ![](pic_I_took.jpg)

-## Hello there 👋 I'm Mignone (Anh) Nguyen!
+## Hello there👋 I'm Mignone (Anh) Nguyen!
 **Data Scientist, AI/ ML Engineer**

-I'm a fresh graduate and currently experiment different project related to Machine Learning to build up my foundation in MLOps.
+I'm a fresh graduate in Computer Science and currently experiment different project related to Machine Learning to build up my foundation in MLOps.
 This introduction section is still under construction.
 Stay tuned! 🛠️

 <!--
 **MignoneNguyen/MignoneNguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.